BirdeeHub/tomlua/README.md

     -- key = value still must be on the same line
     -- the tables, much like arrays, must still start on the same line as their key as well fancy_tables = false,
-    -- adds further uniqueness checking to be fully compliant with the toml spec strict = false,
     -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" or '' int_keys = false,